On infinite dimensional algebras with regular gradings: Introduction

 The matrix algebra $M_n(K)$ admits a natural $\mathbb{Z}_n\times \mathbb{Z}_n$-grading.
 It defines a minimal regular decomposition of $M_n(K)$.
 In \cite{bcommutation} the authors computed the matrix of this decomposition, its determinant equals $\pm n^{n^2}$.
 Hence in \cite{bahturin2009graded} the following conjecture was proposed: the decomposition matrix of a regular grading is invertible if and only if the grading is minimal.
 The authors of \cite{bcommutation} asked if the number of direct summands in the decomposition of a minimal regular grading, and also the determinant of the corresponding matrix, are invariants of the algebra (that is these do not depend on the minimal regular decomposition but on the algebra only).
 All these conjectures were confirmed by Aljadeff and David in \cite{Eli1}.
 In fact in \cite{Eli1} it was proved that the determinant of the matrix in question equals $\pm |G|^{|G|/2}$, and moreover that the PI exponent of the algebra equals $|G|$.
 Here we recall that the PI exponent of a PI algebra $A$ is one of the principal numerical invariants of the identities satisfied by $A$.
 We refer the reader to \cite{GZbook} for the definition of the codimension sequence of a PI algebra $A$, its PI-exponent and related topics.

 In the present paper we continue the research initiated in \cite{LPK.1}.
-We assume that the base field $K$ is algebraically closed and of characteristic 0, and we consider the group $G$ as the group $\mathbb{Z}_2$.
+We assume that the base field $K$ is algebraically closed and of characteristic $0$, and we consider the group $G$ as the group $\mathbb{Z}_2$.
 We study minimal regular decompositions of associative unital algebras graded by $\mathbb{Z}_2$.
 The natural grading on the Grassmann algebra $E$ is a regular minimal one.
 Let $A$ admit a regular minimal $\mathbb{Z}_2$-grading.
 Then it turns out that $A$ and $E$ satisfy the same graded identities if and only if $\dim A=\infty$.
 These conditions are shown to be equivalent to $\beta(0,0)=\beta(0,1)=\beta(1,0)=1$, and $\beta(1,1)=-1$.
-We prove that if $A$ is $\mathbb{Z}_2$-graded, regular and minimal, then it contains a subalgebra isomorphic to $E$.
-In order to obtain this result we employ properties of direct limits of algebras.
-We also study the variety of graded algebras defined by the natural $\mathbb{Z}_2$-grading on the Grassmann algebra.
-We consider a $\mathbb{Z}_2$-graded algebra $A$ with a regular minimal decomposition.
-As one can consider $E\subseteq A$ one has that $A$ is a left (graded) module over $E$.
-By Kemer's results we know that there is a finite dimensional $\mathbb{Z}_2$-graded algebra $C$ such that the algebras $E(C)$, $A$, and $E$ satisfy the same graded identities.
+The main objective of this paper is to study the variety of graded algebras defined by the natural $\mathbb{Z}_2$-grading on the Grassmann algebra in terms of the $\mathbb{Z}_{2}$-graded regular algebras having a minimal regular decomposition.
+Given a $\mathbb{Z}_2$-graded algebra $A$ with a minimal regular decomposition, by Kemer's results we know that there is a $\mathbb{Z}_2$-graded algebra $C$ such that the algebras $E(C)$, $A$, and $E$ satisfy the same graded identities.
 We prove that in our situation the finite dimensional algebra $C$ must be commutative.
 The structure of $C$ is described by using its Wedderburn--Malcev decomposition.
 We then describe the $\mathbb{Z}_2$-graded algebras $A$ that satisfy the same graded identities as $E$.
-If $A=E(C)$ as above, we prove that $A$ satisfies the same graded identities as $E$ if and only if $P$ is regular and commutative; another equivalent codition is obtained in terms of the Wedderburn--Malcev decomposition of $C$.
-Finally we provide a classification of the finitely generated (homogeneous) subalgebras of a $\mathbb{Z}_2$-graded algebra $A$ assuming $A$ has a regular minimal decomposition.

-We think that our results will shed additional light on the behaviour of the numerical invariants of PI-algebras, and on the combinatorial relations among these invariants, in the context of regular gradings.
+If $A=E(C)$ as above, we prove that $A$ satisfies the same graded identities as $E$ if and only if $C$ is regular and commutative; another equivalent condition is obtained in terms of the Wedderburn--Malcev decomposition of $C$.
+Finally, we classify the finitely generated homogeneous subalgebras of a $\mathbb{Z}_2$-graded algebra $A$ with minimal regular decomposition and use this classification to show that every such algebra is a direct limit of ``almost'' regular algebras.
+We think that our results will shed additional light on the behavior of the numerical invariants of PI-algebras and on the combinatorial relations among these invariants, in the context of regular gradings.